bhanuc/gpt-engineer-js/README.md

 https://github.com/AntonOsika/gpt-engineer/assets/4467025/6e362e45-4a94-4b0d-973d-393a31d92d9b

 > Port of [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) in typescript.
 Refer to the original repo for documentation.
 More details will be added here.

+Note: Tests are written using native node.js test runner and require node version >20.
+Actual CLI should work on node.js >12.